spaghetticode/actionmailer-callbacks/README.md

 ## Requirements

-This gem is tested only with ActionMailer 2.3.11, gem version dependencies are so strict because I needed it to work only on that specific version.
+This gem is tested only with ActionMailer 2.3.x, gem version dependencies are strict because I needed it to work only on those specific versions.
 Probably it would work with other versions too, as long as the creation/delivery interface of ActionMailer::Base class is still the same.

 ## Notes